-Texas condominium and townhome sales exceeded $5.4 billion and posted strong gains in sales volume between August 2016 and July 2017, according to the Texas Condominium Sales Report released today by the Texas Association of REALTORS®.
+Texas condominium and townhome sales exceeded $5.4 billion and posted strong gains in sales volume between August 2016 and July 2017, according to the Texas Condominium Sales Report released today by the Texas REALTORS®.

-“The Texas condominium market has been one of the fastest-growing segments of the housing market this year,” said Vicki Fullerton, chairman of the Texas Association of REALTORS®.
+“The Texas condominium market has been one of the fastest-growing segments of the housing market this year,” said Vicki Fullerton, chairman of the Texas REALTORS®.
 “These property types are increasingly preferred among many Texas homebuyers, as they often are less expensive to purchase, require less upkeep and provide closer access to their work, schools and essential services.”

 From August 2016 to July 2017, the sales dollar volume of condominiums and townhomes sold in Texas was $5,411,886,686, with $3,329,759,930 in condominium sales and $2,082,126,756 in townhome sales.
 Texas condominium sales increased 8.6 percent to 14,656 sales and townhome sales increased 5.1 percent to 8,134 sales during this time frame, making condominiums and townhomes one of the fastest-growing segments of the Texas housing market in 2017.